kkvv24aug/lifeline/src/site/notes/V&K/Creations/Erotica/Wet Dream.md

 A wave.
 A pull.
 A loss of control.
 I had a freedom.
 I could come inside her.
-And her warmth welcomed me.
+And her warm walls welcomed all of me.
 And I—

 —woke up.